RobTheDudeYo/wave_function_collapse/README.md

 - `debug_mode`: Set to `True` to display debug information such as grid lines and possible tile states.
 - `grid_size`: The size of the grid (number of cells per row and column).
+- `tileset`: a string, the name of the tileset folder
 - `weights`: weights to use when selecting a random tile

 ## Dependencies